Othonna gymnodiscus

 By Theo Heijnsdijk

-In theguest column on CRASSULA PYRAMIDALIS * I mentioned the experiments that Rudolph Marloth carried out early last century to asses water absorption by Crassulas through the leaves and hairs.
-A C. barbata gained 5.2% in weight in one night by absorbing dew.
+In the guest column on CRASSULA PYRAMIDALIS *, I mentioned the experiments that Rudolph Marloth carried out early last century to assess water absorption by Crassulas through the leaves and hairs.
+A plant of C. barbata gained 5.2% in weight in one night by absorbing dew.
 Marloth also looked at what happens when you apply a small drop of water to the end of a hair on a wilting leaf.
 Before long, the hair swells and stands upright and gradually the leaf regains its turgor.
 In Crassula tomentosa (fig. 4), with its row of thick hairs, this works even better.
 Marloth took a leaf from it and dipped the hairy edge in the water.
 After 12 hours, the weight had increased from 14.45 to 16.05 gram, an increase of no less than 11%.

 C. barbata is a slow grower.
 It takes a few years until the heart of the rosette opens and the beginning of the flower stem becomes visible (in the Netherlands usually at the end of November).
-At that stage, that flower stem looks like a C. pyramidalis plantlet (fig. 7).
+At this stage, the flower stem looks like a C. pyramidalis plantlet (Fig. 7).

-At the bottom there are still leaves with lashes.
+Fig. 9 At the bottom there are still leaves with lashes.
 The flowers are arranged in groups of about 7 and several of those groups stand in a crown around the stem.
-The petals are usually beautifully white and this contrasts nicely with the yellow anthers (fig. 10).
+The petals are usually beautifully white, and this contrasts nicely with the yellow anthers (fig. 10).

 There is only one known variant of C. barbata: ssp. broomii, also known as an independent species: C. broomii.
 It grows in the vicinity of Victoria West (North Cape) in the mountains and is distinguished from the type plant mainly because the hairs are considerably shorter, up to only 1 mm.
 For plantlovers this makes it not so interesting, because it is precisely the hairs that make the plant so attractive.
 We therefore hardly ever encounter this variety in collections.